mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 Upon invocation of this intent the devices are expected to respond back with the JSON response filtered by the respective type.

 #### IOS
-On an IOS device would respond to the URL schema as follows:
+On an IOS device would respond to the URL schema as follows,
 ```
 APPIDINFO://<call-back-app-url>?ext=<caller app name>&type=<type as defined in MOSIP device request>
 ```